scy-phy/swat/DLR/notes.md

 ####Author: Bowei Yuan

 ###DLR motives:
 The disadvantages of linear topology is that the failure of one node/the connection between to adjacent nodes may cause either side of the network unreachable.
-However, ring topologies implementated with DLR protocol could provide efficient fault detection and reconfiguration.
+However, ring topologies implemented with DLR protocol could provide efficient fault detection and reconfiguration.
 ###DLR ring topology:
 ![DLR rings](http://www.iebmedia.com/images/art_images/IEB52_p10_1.jpg)

 Each DLR ring is a separate network, each with at least one active ring supervisor.
-Each node in the DLR rings must have at leat 2 Ethernet ports and embedded switch technology.
+Each node in the DLR rings must have at least 2 Ethernet ports and embedded switch technology.

 * DLR supports simple, single ring topology, no multiple or overlapping rings.
 There may be more than one rings in a network installation, but those rings are strictly isolated, messages in one ring mustn't be present in another.
 *  The switches to which a DLR switch is connected may be a non-DLR switch, possibly running a spanning tree network, but those switches will be blocked messages other than DLR messages, so that the ring network () won't be blocked.